-The neighborhood has expressed a need to organize a Public Safety Advisory Committee, identify block captains, establish relationship with NOPD, neighbors, and COPS while recruiting active volunteers and create a police community office.
-These are tasks that should be kept on-going as the neighborhood recovers.
+The neighborhood has expressed a need • Child Development Center - A child to private development interests. to organize a Public Safety Advisory establish relationship with NOPD, within the neighborhood neighbors, and COPS while recruiting active volunteers and create a police community • Senior Housing Project and office.
+These are tasks that should be kept Initiatives - Provide senior housing on-going as the neighborhood recovers.

-NEIGHBORHOOD PROJECTS
+OTHER PROPOSED NEIGHBORHOOD PROJECTS